ttngu/09-README-Generator/Develop/README.md

   <br>

   ## Questions
-  If you have any questions about the repo, open an issue, or please feel free to contact me directly at hello.
+  If you have any questions about the repo, open an issue, or please feel free to contact me directly at tammyn137@gmail.com.
   <br>
   <br>

-  More of my work can be found on GitHub at: [hello ](https://github.com/hello%20/).
+  More of my work can be found on GitHub at: [ttngu](https://github.com/ttngu/).